Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Hubble tension and Early dark energy

+Here, we impose $F(R)>0$ for $R>R_{0}$, where $R_{0}$ is a curvature scale at the lower bound of the adaptive range of the model.
+It is natural that $R_{0}$ should be associated with the LDE scale if we consider the whole cosmic history.
+We also require $F_R>0$ and $F_{RR}>0$ to avoid ghost and tachyonic instabilities for $R>R_{0}$.
+From a theoretical perspective, we shall constrain model parameters using these three \textit{stability conditions}, independently of phenomenological requirements for the Hubble tension.

-Regarding the Hubble tension problem, we expect a non-negligible contribution of the scalaron to the cosmic energy budget between $z=10^{3}$ and $z=10^{4}$, which peaks at MRE.
-Specifically, we impose each component at MRE to satisfy
+Regarding the Hubble tension problem, we expect a non-negligible contribution of the scalaron energy to the cosmic-energy budget between $z=10^{3}$ and $z=10^{4}$, which peaks at MRE.
+Using $\rho_\varphi = 0.1\tilde{\rho}_\mathrm{tot}$ as a reference value for the scalaron energy density, we impose each component at MRE to satisfy the following ratio: